react-navigation/react-navigation.github.io/versioned_docs/version-5.x/deep-linking.md

     // Next, you would need to get the initial URL from your third-party integration
     // It depends on the third-party SDK you use
-    // For example, to get to get the initial URL for branch.io: const params = branch.getFirstReferringParams();
+    // For example, to get the initial URL for branch.io: const params = branch.getFirstReferringParams();

     return params?.$canonical_url;